interlay/interlay.github.io/docs/vault/guide.md

 ### Metrics
 A list of currently tracked custom metrics can be found [here](https://github.com/interlay/interbtc-clients/blob/61f2ae95d8716a8ac2b3b16d70abf2f91ef0f399/vault/src/metrics.rs#L247).
 These are in addition to the OS metrics tracked by default by Prometheus, such as CPU seconds, virtual memory bytes, and open file descriptors.

-Check the [Running Instructions](#running-instructions) section to find out how to fetch all metrics from the endpoint exposed by the client.
+Check the [Prometheus exporter](#querying-the-prometheus-exporter) section to find out how to query all the currently exposed metrics.

 Bridge-specific metrics (Collateralization, Locked Collateral, Required Collateral) get updated on each `FeedValues` oracle event, every ~25 mins.
 These are quite costly to update as they call parachain RPCs.